spartansecurity/Writeups/flareon15/chal5.md

 ![chal5 alphabet](https://github.com/conceptofproof/flareon15/raw/master/imgs/chal5-alphabet.png)

 So, the program base-64 encodes the mutated user input, but switches the case of each letter.
-So, the actual base-64 encoded string that needs to be reversed is dyS1d7BnMDe1O3G5MS1v6rRycvVodjf1dPXktXaj9XUzw==
+So, the actual base-64 encoded string that needs to be reversed is `udyS1d7BnMDe1O3G5MS1v6rRycvVodjf1dPXktXaj9XUzw==` rather than `UDYs1D7bNmdE1o3g5ms1V6RrYCVvODJF1DpxKTxAJ9xuZW==`.

+From there, I simply decoded the proper base-64 string and subtracted from each character in the decoded string its corresponding character in the "flarebearstare" string to get the flag.